jonny-wg2/website3.0/docs/security-whitepaper.md

 - Business continuity and disaster recovery plans
 - Secure auth solution compatible with SAML, OAuth, email, and MFA

+### Certification
+**wgtwo** security program aligns with industry security and privacy standards, such as ISO 27001, CIS, NIST, GSMA, and GDPR.
+Processes exist to monitor our cloud and application infrastructure to these standards and fix any gaps.

+### Auditing
+There exist policies for security practices, standards, and processes within the scope of how **wgtwo** implements a security governance framework.
+These policies can be shared with authorized parties.

+Referencing section Logging and Monitoring, several controls exist with auditing.

+Additional security controls include:
+- Logging administrative operations
+- Ability to retrieve and view logs on a usage report
+- Audit trails across cloud and physical machines
+- CRUD events are audited automatically
+- Audit logs are ingested as part of the SIEM

-## Policies and Procedures
+### Policies and Procedures
-Working Group Two maintains an ISO 27001 policy packet to ensure security governance is followed across the organization; available upon request.
-Working Group Two has also started the process to get the ISO 27001 certification.
+**wgtwo** maintains an ISO 27001 policy packet to ensure security governance is followed across the organization; available upon request. **wgtwo** has also started the process to get the ISO 27001 certification.

+## Privacy
+### Privacy Regulation
+**wgtwo** aligns with local and regional regulations on behalf of our customers.
+This includes but is not limited to regional data protection laws and privacy protection laws. **wgtwo** as a company operates within the scope of GDPR within the EU.

+### GDPR
+**wgtwo** is the Data-Processor of all data and provides the ability for operators to have full control of their end-user data.
+The Data-Controller sets the data retention policy and processing agreement outlined in the Data Processing Agreement (DPA).
+This ensures that the customer has control over how long the data is stored, where the data is stored, and who has access to the data.

+### Personal Data Breach Notification
+**wgtwo** has a 24/7 level 3 on-call program to quickly identify and remediate operational and security incidents.
+Dedicated security playbooks have been established to facilitate the proper handling of all security incidents.
+In the event of a security incident, all affected parties will be informed within 72 hours.
+Incident response procedures are tested and updated at least annually.

+Additional security controls:
+- Centralized SIEM to collect, monitor, and alert on security anomalies within the application and network traffic
+- Incident Response Policy and Plan
+- Data Privacy Risk Assessment
+- Communication incident procedures with customers for timely notifications

 ## Contact Details
 Security is at the heart of **wgtwo**’s engineering culture.
 Every person, team, and organization deserves and expects their data to be secure and confidential. **wgtwo** continues to work hard to ensure the safeguarding of this data.
 Please contact us at security@wgtwo.com if you have any questions.